rnakato/Cgaln/README.md

 not perform gapped HSP extension, and examines both the forward and reverse strands within inter-HSP regions.

 ## 4. References
 * Nakato, R., and Gotoh, O. (2010).
 Cgaln: fast and space-efficient whole-genome alignment, BMC Bioinformatics, 11:224, 2010

-## 5. Contact
-Please direct bug reports and questions about usage to rnakato@iqb.u-tokyo.ac.jp.